Skip to main content

 In general, small businesses and M&A deals often stay away majorly due to the value involved.

-Dealing with a small business generally involves low costs, which result in less commissions for M&A Advisors.
-This is the reason small businesses usually go for regional partners and M&A Advisors go for global-level high-paying deals.
+Dealing with a small business generally involves low costs, which result in fewer commissions for M&A Advisors.
+This is why small businesses usually choose regional partners, and M&A Advisors choose global-level high-paying deals.

 According to the International Brokers Association (IBBA), advisors have reportedly seen the best-ever M&A market in recent years, with even small business owners stepping forward to take advantage of the situation!

-Citing their Q2 2018 Market Pulse Report, IBBA and other survey partners concluded that ‘seller sentiment’ in small business sales during the quarter has been very high compared to the last 5-year period of the quarterly report.
+Citing their Q2 2018 Market Pulse Report, IBBA and other survey partners concluded that ‘seller sentiment’ in small business sales during the quarter was very high compared to the last five years of the quarterly report.

 “I have talked to several M&A advisors, and we are seeing many active buyers working on multiple deals at once, which has not been the case in past years – or, at least, not at the volumes we are seeing today in the lower-middle market,” says Scott Bushkie, a fellow member at IBBA.

-Another 2018 report, published on Forbes, says that one-third of small business owners are planning to sell their businesses in the next two years, irrespective of their relationship with the firm, and 84 percent of businesses plan to buy in 2019.
+Another 2018 report published by Forbes says that one-third of small business owners plan to sell their businesses in the next two years, irrespective of their relationship with the firm, and 84 percent of businesses plan to buy in 2019.

 “It is always better to identify ‘warts’ in business early, versus later.
 No one likes surprises, and later in the deal usually will cost the seller significantly,” Bushkie adds.